 Hua Ma Cave

 Hua Ma which was only opened to the public relatively recently is thought to be one of the most interesting and beautiful in the area.
 The legend behind the name of this cave is dark and mysterious much like its echoing caverns.
 Hua Ma which translates as Horse's Head refers to the story of an ancient king and his discovery of the cave.
 Upon approaching the cave on horseback with his men, the king's horse refused to past the mouth of the cave.
 The king asked the local people for an explanation, and they told him that the cave was home to lost souls who had not made it to the afterlife and whose cries could be heard echoing in the cave at night.
 As a way of freeing the souls, the king erected a temple and ordered his men to float horse's heads down the stream while he recited Buddhist scriptures from within the cave.
 If this story isn't enough to set imaginations running, then the cave itself will with its captivating display of stalactites and stalagmites whose forms echo that of magical scenes and mythical creatures.
 The cave is accessed by a 300-meter walk up to the entrance before descending the newly installed steps into the depth of the cavern.

-Lo Mo Cave was only recently discovered by Mr Linh himself!
+!
 He came across the undiscovered cave whilst trekking in the Hoang Tri Commune.
 It has a height of 40 meters and stretches roughly 3-5 km underground with two streams flowing through it.
-The years of erosion have created some incredible rock formations from the spikes of the stalactites and stalagmites to the smooth wave like formations on the walls.
+The years of erosion have created some incredible rock formations from the spikes of the stalactites and stalagmites to the smooth wave-like formations on the walls.

 The Nang River